kodafine/marker/readme.md

 # Marker

-Marker is under development.
-Stay tuned.
+Marker is no longer in development.